Gricad/nix-ciment-channel/README.md

     ```

 * Create the channel (OPTIONAL, if you are an admin)
-    * Push your package into the binary-cache
+    * Push your package into the binary-cache if necessary (not needed if you use nix-serve)

         ```
         sudo nix-push --dest /home/nix.cache $(nix-build -A ciment.hello)
         # Or, if you're using Nix 2.x